 Bear in mind though that using the bull bear indicator will not make you rich.
 Sometimes, the corrections can be brief and you could end up getting caught on the wrong side.
 Therefore, the information you get using the bull bear ratio should be used along with other indicators.

-You should apply fundamental analysis along with market psychology and technical indicators can of great help.
+You should apply fundamental analysis along with market psychology and technical indicators can be of great help.

 Bull bear ratio – Does it even matter?